roemvaar/cs_notes/README.md

 # Algorithms and Data Structures

+Algorithms and data structures implementations from scratch

+This project is only used as a personal effort to understand deeply how algorithms and data structures are implemented and how they work.
+By no means this project or should be treated as a professional/reliable implementation of the proposed algorithms and data structures.

 ### Baseline of knowledge - Core Data Structures, Algorithms, and Concepts

 This is a list of must-have knowledge (master the bold ones).